S K is an F1 Enthusiast and a Michael Schumacher Fan. He has grown to respect Ayrton Senna and is discovering past masters in F1.

 Suggestion: It's in a different language.
 You can mute and see the subtitles.

 So, there are three different areas of driving tactics for which Schumacher is notorious for that seem to have had their genesis much earlier on the race track itself.
 He was an excellent student of these examples and put them to use where he thought he would have to depend on them.

 That’s basically the point of showcasing these three examples.
 At least now we would be fair in our assessment.
 If Schumacher is wrong, then so are the others before him.
 However, if he is right, then so are the ones before him.

 The best thing, though, is that we don’t have to judge at all.
 In doing so, life and love for F1 would continue unabated!

 Back to the Garage

 Despite the not so great examples from the lives of the racing legends we just saw, nothing takes away from them their genuine application of themselves at the race track.
-Not many drivers out there have won three, four or even seven world titles.
+Not many drivers out there have won seven, four or even three world titles.
 This article should be remembered as an aberration to these drivers’ habits and not a rule.

 In saying so, the rule was to race outright and win.
-And I am sure that’s what all three drivers did!
+And I am sure that’s what all three drivers did most of the time!

 © 2019 S K